wifinigel/wiperf/docs/README_WLANPi_Config.md

         nano ./config.ini
 ```

-By default the configuration fie is set to run all tests.
+By default, the configuration file is set to run all tests.
 However, there is a minimum configuration that must be applied for Wiperf mode to run out-of-the-box.
 Here are the minimum configuration parameters you need to configure (just to get you going...):

 ```
 [General]